eliatra/opensearch-k8s-operator/docs/userguide/main.md

       name: dashboards-credentials  # This is the name of your secret that contains the credentials for Dashboards to use
 ```

-## Adding Opensearch Monitoring to your cluster
+## Adding OpenSearch Monitoring to your cluster

 The operator allows you to install and enable the [Aiven monitoring plugin for OpenSearch](https://github.com/aiven/prometheus-exporter-plugin-for-opensearch) on your cluster as a built-in feature.
-If enabled the operator will install the aiven plugin into the opensearch pods and generate a Prometheus ServiceMonitor object to configure the plugin for scraping.
+If enabled the operator will install the aiven plugin into the OpenSearch pods and generate a Prometheus ServiceMonitor object to configure the plugin for scraping.
 This feature needs internet connectivity to download the plugin. if you are working in a restricted environment, please download the plugin zip for your cluster version (example for 2.3.0: `https://github.com/aiven/prometheus-exporter-plugin-for-opensearch/releases/download/2.3.0.0/prometheus-exporter-2.3.0.0.zip`) and provide it at a location the operator can reach.
 Configure that URL as `pluginURL` in the monitoring config.
 By default the convention shown below in the example will be used if no `pluginUrl` is specified.

-By default the Opensearch admin user will be used to access the monitoring API.
+By default the OpenSearch admin user will be used to access the monitoring API.
 If you want to use a separate user with limited permissions you need to create that user using either of the following options:

 a.
 Create new applicative User using OpenSearch API/UI, create new secret with 'username' and 'password' keys and provide that secret name under `monitoringUserSecret`.
 b.
 Use Our OpenSearchUser CRD and provide the secret under monitoringUserSecret.